Arborlook

 All sub-department analysis uses 2020 Census tracts as the geographic unit, with demographic data from the 2020-2024 American Community Survey (ACS) 5-year estimates.
 Census tracts are small, relatively stable statistical areas with populations typically between 1,200 and 8,000 people.
 They are the primary unit for American Community Survey (ACS) data release, which is the source for all demographic metrics.

-Using tracts (rather than ZIP codes, counties, or block groups) provides a balance of geographic precision and data reliability.
+Using tracts (rather than ZIP codes or counties) provides a balance of geographic precision and data reliability.
 ACS 5-year estimates at the tract level have acceptable margins of error for the metrics we report.
-Block groups would be more granular but have much higher uncertainty; counties are too coarse to reveal within-jurisdiction variation.
+Counties are too coarse to reveal within-jurisdiction variation, while finer geographies carry much higher sampling uncertainty.

 Tract-to-Department Assignment